turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 ```
 <br>

 5. **Voting candidates in an election** - We made a `vote()` function.
-It takes `candidateId` as an argument and increments vote of the respective candidate.
-It requires two things, viz. voter should not have voted in the particular election by checking boolean accross the `voters` mapping and `candidateId` should be a valid one, i.e. `0 <= candidateId < candiatesCount`.
+It takes `candidateId` as an argument and increments the vote of the respective candidate.
+It requires two things, viz. voter should not have voted in the particular election by checking boolean across the `voters` mapping and `candidateId` should be a valid one, i.e. `0 <= candidateId < candiatesCount`.

 ```javascript
   //Public vote function for voting a candidate